barnabas-lesti/meteor-starter/README.md

 - Files are automatically loaded, no need for imports.
 - ```<head>``` and ```<body>``` tags that Meteor founds in the project are concatenated.
 - ```*.less``` files are automatically compiled to ```*.css``` files and attached to the webapp.
 To prevent this default behavior, we need to use the ```.import.less``` extension for our ```less``` files.

+### Routing
+- By default routes are defined on the client.
+- Routes should not be defined for both sides (both sided source is accessible from the client).
+- A good practice is to keep client side routes in the ```client/routes``` directory, server side routes in the ```server/routes``` prefixed with a ```{ where: 'server' }``` object (this way server side routes are protected and the app can behave more like a SPA app thanks to the client side routing).

 ### Testing
 - [Velocity](https://velocity.readme.io/) is Meteors officially supported testing framework (Velocity by on its own does not include any testing libraries).